12 Easy Herbs to Grow from Seeds

 Lemon Balm is another lemon flavored herb I love to use to make Homemade Soda with a simple syrup.
 I’ve also used it in egg salad and made an herbal dye out of the plant that I used to dye fabric for my art quilts back when I had time to sew.

-Lemon Verbena do you see a pattern here I love all the lemon scented herbs.
+Lemon Verbena do you see a pattern here I love all the lemon-scented herbs.
 Each one of the lemon flavored herbs have their own distinct lemon flavor.
 You will have to plant them to see what I am talking about.
-Lemon Verbena has the closest flavor and scent of a lemon then any other herb I have grown.
+Lemon Verbena has the closest flavor and scent of a lemon than any other herb I have grown.
 It can be used in any recipe you want the delicate undertones of lemon.
 I love making a lemon verbena syrup and using it to sweeten a glass of Sweet Tea and I have also used it to make a batch of Fruity Red Wine Sangria during the summer.

 Mint is one of my favorite herbs to grow and come in so many varieties now.
 I’ve grown spearmint, peppermint, orange mint, pineapple mint, chocolate mint and probably a few more that I have forgotten about.
 Chocolate mint smells like a jr mint candy.
 Although I don’t have a recipe on the blog I have made a simple syrup from almost all these varieties and made homemade soda with them.